Summer Positions

 • Prior to arrival at Leader Training, Apogee requires all staff members to be certified in CPR and either Wilderness First Aid or Wilderness First Responder, depending on the position.
 Certain positions will also require a Lifeguarding or Wilderness Lifeguarding certification, as well.
 Please note that you are not required to hold these certifications to apply.
 Apogee will provide certification opportunities during Leader Training or will provide reimbursement for required certifications prior to the summer.

-• Working with Apogee is a full summer commitment, beginning in June and concluding in mid-August.
+• Working with Apogee is a full summer commitment, beginning in June and concluding in early- to mid-August.

 We work hard to take great care of our leaders before, during, and after the trip season.
 Your compensation will be in the top range of other teen-oriented outdoor adventure companies, and we will cover all of your food and lodging costs while you are working with us.
 You will also be able to take advantage of Apogee’s negotiated pro-deals with outstanding outdoor gear companies.
 Apogee provides equal employment opportunities to all employees and applicants without regard to race, color, religion, sex, gender identity, national origin, age, disability, or genetics.
 We especially encourage Black, Indigenous, people of color, and those from other underrepresented groups to apply.